 Richard Herzbach, Chair of our Condominium and Cooperative Law Practice Group, represents numerous developers in every aspect of Condominium, Cooperative and Homeowner Association Law.
 He prepared the first condominium offering plan in the State of New York to be accepted by the Attorney General under that office’s certification procedures.
 He continues to represent his clients with the procedural work required in obtaining the approvals necessary from the New York State Attorney General’s Office including offering plans, CPS-7 applications and No-Action applications for condominiums, homeowner associations and cooperatives.

 He works as a counselor and an advisor to builders in developing the concept and structure of the overall development.
 The developments include Planned Unit Developments, multi-family townhouse communities, high and mid-rise buildings, mixed-use properties and IDA generated properties.

-Mr. Herzbach previously served as an Assistant Attorney General of the State of New York in the Real Estate Finance Bureau, the office responsible for the regulation of condominiums and cooperatives in the State of New York.
+Prior to joining Certilman Balin, Mr. Herzbach was an Assistant Attorney General of the State of New York in the Real Estate Finance Bureau, the office responsible for the regulation of condominiums and cooperatives in the State of New York.

-His charitable involvement includes the Suffolk Y, Family Service League, and the American Cancer Society that once honored him as its “Man of the Year.”
+Active in charitable endeavors he chaired the LIREG charitable committee and has been involved at the Suffolk Y and the Family Service League.
+The American Cancer Society previously honored him as “Man of the Year.”